chealt/chealt/packages/jest-puppeteer-env/README.md

 Default: `undefined`

 A list of Strings to be created regular expressions of to not be included in the recorded requests.
 These will be passed to `new RegExp` with the `u` flag and any URL matching any one of them will be included.

+#### requestPathSwallowPatterns

+Type: `array<String>`
+Default: `undefined`

+A list of Strings to be created regular expressions of to respond with 200 OK and empty body with.
+These will be passed to `new RegExp` with the `u` flag and any URL matching any one of them will be included.
 #### shouldUseMocks

 Type: `Boolean`